b0nes164/GPUPrefixSums/README.md

 Up until this point, all of the scans we have explored operate on a single threadblock.
 However, a GPU can host dozens of threadblocks, and so to fully utilize our GPU we need an algorithm which can utilize multiple threadblocks instead of just one.
 However, this is easier said than done.
 In terms of general device-level implementation issues, there is the issue of inter-threadblock communication.
 There is no "threadblock shared memory," nor are there (kosher) device-wide fences that we can use to synchronize threadblocks.
 More specifically to prefix sums, each element is serially dependent on the sum of preceeding elements.
 On device-level this means that each threadblock is serially dependent on the result of preceeding threadblocks.

-To solve this problem, we use the reduce-then-scan technique from the basic scans section.
+To solve these problems, we use the reduce-then-scan technique from the basic scans section.
 We begin by partitioning the input among the threadblocks.
-To overcome the serial depedency of the sums, each threadblock computes the reduction of its partiition amd stores the result in intermediate device level buffer.
-Through the use of atomic bumping, the last threadblock to finish
+To overcome the serial depedency of the sums, each threadblock computes the reduction of its partiition amd stores the result in an intermediate device level buffer.
+We perform a prefix sum across these intermediates and store them.
+Finally, each threadblock performs a prefix sum across its partition tile, and passes in the correct preceeding sum from the intermediate value buffer.
+Because only the reduced intermediate value is passed between threadblocks, the device-memory access overhead is neglible.
+In order to main coherence between the threadblocks, we seperate the reduce phase and the scan phase into individual kernels.

 <details>